 A prospect is any person your company wants to attract to become its customer.
 This is a complex process which starts with the moment when the person is aware of your business and culminates (but does not end) with the moment when they actually make a purchase.

-What we will do today is detail the meaning of each category of customer acquisition, and the steps and actions needed to move your prospects from one phase to the next one.
+What we will do today is to detail the meaning of each category of customer acquisition, and the steps and actions needed to move your prospects from one phase to the next one.

 Cold Customer Acquisition